Harvard-CS145/mininet_topology/debug.md

 You can find a P4 debugger user guide in the bmv2 [docs](https://github.com/p4lang/behavioral-model/blob/master/docs/p4dbg_user_guide.md).

-### Attaching Information to a Packet
+#### Attaching Information to a Packet

 Some times you do not want to use the logging system or debugger, or basically they are disabled.
 Yet, you could still get some insights on what the code does by just modifying a header field depending on which part of the code gets executed and check that value when the packet leaves the switch.
-Of course you can do something more sophisticated, and and use several fields, read the value of a register and save it in the header, and so on.
+Of course you can do something more sophisticated, and use several fields, read the value of a register and save it in the header, and so on.

-### Using P4 tables to inspect headers/metadata values
+#### Using P4 tables to inspect headers/metadata values

 We already have an [example](./debugging_table/) covering this.
 Basically the idea is to use P4 tables and do an `exact` match to all the fields you want to track.
 Every time the table is executed, if the bmv2 debugging is enabled, the switch will write the values of each field that was used to match the table entry in the switch log file.
 See the example for more information.

 ### If the above did not solve your problem: